-118 SECTION 5 - APPENDICES
+SECTION 5 - APPENDICES

-Do you belong to any groups/clubs/teams?
+Oo you belong to any groups/clubs/teams?

 What's going on

 Why do you think you are here?

 How would you describe your feelings about being here?

 How have you been eating/sleeping?

 What does the word "abuse" mean to you?

-viace does the word abuse incan to you:

-Parents/guardians

-How many parents do you have?
+Parents/guardians How many parents do you have?
 What are their names?

-for each of your parents, tell us briefly how you would describe the erson to someone who doesn't know them.
-Then tell us a little about our relationship with each one.
+For each of your parents, tell us briefly how you would describe the person to someone who doesn't know them.
+Then tell us a little about your relationship with each one.